Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Regression

-As for interpolation in Section \ref{sec:maxpost_interpolation}, we now need to consider the \emph{extended} data-spanned space $\cS_x^*=\cS_X\times \mathcal{N}$.
-For the following we need the relation between the likelihood's mean $\bm{\mu}_y=\by$ and covariance $\Sigma_y=\sigma_y I_N$ in output space ($y$-space), and its mean $\bm{\mu}_h$ and covariance $\Sigma_h$ in $\cS_X^*$.
+For the following we need the relation between the likelihood's mean $\bm{\mu}_y=\by$ and covariance $\Sigma_y$ in $\by$-space, and its mean $\bm{\mu}_h$ and covariance $\Sigma_h$ in $\cS_X^*$.
 To get an overview, we give a diagram of the two steps involved.

-The vectors $\bh^*$, $\ba$, and $\by$ have length $N$, $\bh$ has length $N_h$, and $\bm{c}$ has length $N_0$.
+The vectors $\bh^*$, $\bb$, and $\by$ have length $N$, $\bh$ has length $N_h$, and $\bm{c}$ has length $N_0$.
 We will use the superscript star $^*$ as a general notation to indicate that the nullspace is included:

 Now we can directly write down: